 Symplectic Geometry and Holomorphic Curves

-The goal of the program is to explore different aspects of the theory of holomorphic curves and their interaction.
-A special accent will be made on applications to Symplectic geometry in low-dimensional topology.
+The goal of the program was to explore different aspects of the theory of holomorphic curves and their interaction.
+A special accent was made on applications to Symplectic geometry in low-dimensional topology.

 - Weekly seminar on Tuesday at 1:30pm